Data8/DataverseClient/README.md

 Many thanks to [Data8](https://www.data-8.co.uk/) for the time to develop this library and release it for public use.

-This project builds on the work of the [NSspi](https://github.com/antiduh/nsspi) library to handle the internals of working with the Windows authentication functions.
+This project builds on the work of the [NSspi](https://github.com/antiduh/nsspi) library to handle the internals of working with the Windows authentication functions pre-.NET 7.
 Unfortunately the latest release of NSspi was missing a few required methods, so it is currently including some code from a fork of that library.

 ## Support and Contributing